About#

 For implementation details see the User Guide

-The PEM workflow represents the most abstract and reproducible component of the PEM method.
+The PEM framework represents the most abstract and reproducible component of the PEM method.

 It begins at a zero level of information, where only spatial data are available, and transforms these datasets into spatially explicit indicators and decision-support maps.